 If you’ve been diagnosed with depression, your doctor will likely start you on a treatment plan of antidepressants like a selective serotonin reuptake inhibitor (SSRI) or serotonin-norepinephrine reuptake inhibitor (SNRI).
 It can take a few weeks on one of these drugs to see an improvement.
 However, not everyone will feel better with the first antidepressant they try.

 When an antidepressant doesn’t work, doctors can increase the dose or add other treatments like cognitive behavioral therapy (CBT).
 These strategies sometimes work — but not always.

-Only one in three people will be symptom-free after taking one antidepressant.
+Only people will be symptom-free after taking one antidepressant.
 If you’re one of the two-thirds of people who don’t respond to the first drug you try, it may be time to switch to a new medication.

 You may also need to switch medications if the first drug you try causes side effects that you can’t tolerate, like weight gain or reduced sex drive.

 Don’t stop taking your medication without first checking with your doctor.
 Switching treatment is a careful process.
 Stopping your current medication too quickly can lead to withdrawal symptoms, or can cause your depression symptoms to return.
 It’s important that your doctor monitors you for side effects or problems during the switch.

 Doctors use four different strategies to switch people from one antidepressant to another: